Digital Marketing Consultant

 That assumption no longer holds when an AI-generated answer sits above your number-one ranking.
 Research by E2M Solutions found that only 53% of domains cited in AI Mode match the top 10 organic search results, and only 35% of specific URLs match.
 You can rank in the top 10 and still be invisible if AI cites someone else.
 You can sit outside the top 10 and be prominently cited if your content better fits the AI’s source evaluation criteria.

 This is the shift that most SEO strategies have not fully internalized yet.
-The competition is no longer for position number one on a page of ten results.
-The competition is for attribution, being one of the two to five sources an AI system names when it synthesizes an answer.
+The competition is no longer for position number one on a page of ten blue links.
+The competition is for attribution, being one of the two to five sources an AI system names when it synthesizes an answer, which is why a dedicated step-by-step guide to getting cited in Google AI Overviews belongs in your 2026 playbook.

 Research from SE Ranking’s study of 2.3 million pages confirms that domain traffic is the strongest single predictor of AI citation frequency, with high-traffic sites earning three times more citations than low-traffic ones.
 Sites with over 32,000 referring domains are 3.5x more likely to be cited by ChatGPT than those with minimal backlinks.
 The authority signals that earned traditional rankings also feed AI citation likelihood, but they are necessary rather than sufficient.
 Content structure, freshness, and extractability now matter in ways traditional ranking algorithms weighted less heavily.